apache/griffin/griffin-doc/measure/dimensions.md

 free of error.
 Higher accuracy values signify that the said data set represents the “real-life” values/ objects that it intends to model.

-A detailed measure configuration guide is avaiable [here](measure-configuration-guide/accuracy.md).
+A detailed measure configuration guide is available [here](measure-configuration-guide/accuracy.md).

 ## Completeness